 Health Forms

 Before the first day of school, all students must submit a North Carolina Health Assessment Form, signed by a physician, that identifies any health issues important for the schools to know about and certifies that your child has all required immunizations.
 North Carolina state law requires that documentation of immunization be provided to the school within 30 days of a student’s first day of school.
 Parents who do not wish to have their child immunized based on religious beliefs, or advice from the doctor that immunizations poses a risk to their student’s health, must submit their request for a waiver in writing, including their physician’s statement.
 Parents also must complete the Medical and Emergency Release form for each child each year.

+Health Plans

+Consistent with the State Board of Education Policy GCS-G-006 school personnel shall be made aware of the existence of health problems; including asthma, diabetes, seizure disorder, and life threatening allergies (anaphylactic reaction) for the purpose of emergency care as well as daily programing.
+In these cases a copy of the student’s health care plan will need to be provided.
+This plan is created in conjunction with the family and their designated health care provider.

 Illness